GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

     class NDAstroData(AstroDataMixin, NDArithmeticMixin, NDSlicingMixin, NDData):
         ...

-With these mixings, |NDAstroData| is extended to allow for ease and efficiency of use, as if a common array, with extra features such as uncertainty propogation and efficient slicing with typically array syntax.
+With these mixins, |NDAstroData| is extended to allow for ease and efficiency of use, as if a common array, with extra features such as uncertainty propogation and efficient slicing with typically array syntax.